 Para.
-24 of NPPF advises Local planning authorities of the following:
+86 of NPPF advises Local planning authorities of the following:

-'Local Planning Authorities should apply a sequential to planning applications for main town centre uses that are not in an existing centre and are not in accordance with an up-to-date Local Plan.
-They should require applications for main town centre uses to be located in town centres, then in edge of centre locations and only if suitable sites are not available should out of centre sites be considered.
-When considering edge of centre and out of centre proposals, preference should be given to accessible sites that are well connected to the town centre.
-Applicants and local planning authorities should demonstrate flexibility on issues such as format and scale.'
+'Local planning authorities should apply a sequential test to planning applications for main town centre uses which are neither in an existing centre nor in accordance with an up-to-date plan.
+Main town centre uses should be located in town centres, then in edge of centre locations; and only if suitable sites are not available (or expected to become available within a reasonable period) should out of centre sites be considered.'